sfigg/commercialization-public/customize/desktop/customize-start-layout.md

 ```

 > [!Note]
-> The actual Edge tile cannot be customized.
+> The Edge tile itself cannot be customized.
 The icon, text and the page that it launches must remain the default.

 The OEM-custom icon and supporting text in the tile must: